 The problem is that entrepreneurs are really optimistic people.
 So optimistic, they’re convinced they can beat the odds of around 50% of start-ups not making it beyond the first 3 years.

 It should be a sobering thought.
-It should be enough to stop you gambling your money on your “dead cert”idea.
+It should be enough to stop you from gambling your money on your “dead cert” idea.

 Unfortunately, it isn’t.

 ✅ People seem to get carried away when it comes to how to start a business from home.
 Often reality goes out the window.
 Try and come up with a low-cost business idea.

 There are plenty of options you can run as a side-hustle alongside your day job.
 Blogging, eCommerce drop-shipping stores, creating online courses, a Saturday Market stall, these are just a few suggestions you can start with little investment.